 If you’re not sure how much NCD you have accumulated on your car insurance, you can do an NCD online inquiry.
 This service is available on several platforms such as on some car insurance providers and database websites.

 Some websites you can visit to check your NCD online are mycarinfo.com.my and fincrew.my.
 To check your NCD, simply input the car plate number and car owner’s passport or MyKad number into the required fields and submit it.
 The system will then provide you with your current NCD percentage, your current and next NCD effective date, and your current insurance policy cover period.

 Example of an online car NCD inquiry from mycarinfo.com.my

 Read More: Tips To Find The Right Car Insurance For You

 How to Transfer Your NCD to a New Car?

 You can transfer your NCD to another car to continue enjoying a discount on your insurance premium.
 However, there are two conditions you need to fulfill before doing so.

 - Both vehicles must belong to the same owner: Both the old and new cars must be registered to your name and identity card.
-That means if you’re buying a car or taking over a car from a family member, you have to change the ownership of the car at the Road Transport Department (JPJ) before transferring your NCD.
+That means if you’re buying a car or taking over a car from a family member, you have to change the car’s ownership at the Road Transport Department (Jabatan Pengangkutan Jalan/JPJ) before transferring your NCD.